Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

   - it must be permanent, so that clients can connect to the persistent server at any time (no dial-up, of course)

-  - it must be based on a static (fixed) IP address: otherwise, even if a DNS updater assign dynamically a changing IP to your server DNS name, new clients will keep on accessing outdated DNS informations for a while (until the update has been widely propagated in the worlwide DNS) whereas current clients will have to change IP immediately without notice.
+  - it must be based on a static (fixed) IP address: otherwise, even if a DNS updater assigns dynamically a changing IP to your server DNS name, new clients will keep on accessing outdated DNS informations for a while (until the update has been widely propagated in the worlwide DNS) whereas current clients would have to change IP immediately without notice.
 This would be complex and unreliable

   - IPv4 or IPv6 do not really matter; and one IP address is enough

-  - a high bandwidth is needed, in both directions, and preferably symmetrical [#].
+  - a high bandwidth is needed, in both directions, and preferably symmetrical [#]_.
 Hopefully traffic will be unlimited, otherwise even high thresholds could be reached

   - the higher quality of service, the better.
 This includes low lag, permanent monitoring, redundancy, guaranteed high availability, etc.

-.. [#] Upstream bandwidth is at least as important as downstream one when running Orge servers, whereas connections like ADSL ones asymmetrical by nature (ex: download bandwith more than 5 times greater upload one).
+.. [#] Upstream bandwidth is at least as important as the downstream one when running Orge servers, whereas connections like ADSL are asymmetrical by nature (ex: download bandwith more than 5 times greater than upload one).

 The choice of a good ISP is thus fundamental.
 There are benchmarks available for the major ones.

-Once the ISP is chosen, one should properly configure its connection: beyond ensuring the Internet access is reliably working, often an administration console is provided.
+Once the ISP is chosen, one should properly configure one's connection: beyond ensuring the Internet access is reliably working, often an administration console is provided.

-A careful examination of the settings might allow to tune it a bit, regarding reverse DNS, ping fastpath, etc.
+A careful examination of the settings might allow to tune the connection a bit, regarding reverse DNS, ping fastpath, etc.

 Storing its settings and its measured performances (by the ISP and by third-party tests) is surely a good practise.